Are Masonic tattoos allowed in Freemasonry?

 What are your views on the subject?

-Be sure to drop us a comment below.
-We’d love to hear your thoughts about this “Masonic moral dilemma“!
+Be sure to comment below.
+We’d love your thoughts about this “Masonic moral dilemma “!

-Below, you will find a beautiful collection of 90 Masonic Tattoos carefully selected and curated into one oddly-satisfying YouTube video.
+Below is a beautiful collection of 90 Masonic Tattoos carefully selected and curated into one oddly satisfying YouTube video.

 I’ve had my first tattoo at age 17 and have been recording my life journey with tattoos ever since.